-After a whirlwind week of road tripping from München to Bad Kötzting and then to Neuschwanstein in Schwangau, I was ready for a solo retreat to Heidelberg.
+After a whirlwind week of road tripping from München to Bad Kötzting near the Czech Border, along the Alps to Schloß Neuschwanstein and back to München again, I was ready for a solo retreat to Heidelberg.

 Heidelberg’s official song “Ich Hab’ mein Herz in Heidelberg Verloren” translates to “I lost my heart in Heidelberg” and was first recorded in 1925 by Fred Raymond.
 This schlager version came later and can be heard all over town.

-Between the two main bridges, Theodore Heuss Brücke and the Alte Brücke, the area is known as the Alt Stadt (old town).
+Between the Theodore Heuss Brücke and the Alte Brücke lies the Alt Stadt (old town).
 Views from both bridges and along the banks of the Neckar River are stunning.

-It was a short walk from the hotel to the Fußweg leading to the mountain.
+It was a short walk from the hotel to the Fußweg leading up the mountain toward the castle.
 You can walk up the trail for free, but mein Herz was really set on taking the funicular.
-I bought a ticket at the station and waited to board.
-Turns out you first have to take a modern train to the castle, but there is a connection platform at that station to board the funicular and go all the way to the top, to the Königstuhl (king’s seat).
+In the Kornmarkt square, there is a Bahn station that goes directly to the castle.

 Once inside the courtyard, there is the Deutsche Apotheke Museum, a few restaurants, and the largest wine barrel in the world which holds nearly 60,000 gallons.

 As you leave the courtyard and walk toward the garden, you have a great view of the towers.

 The Heidelberg Funicular